 A Day in The Presidio – San Francisco + Hotel Review

-Inside the Presidio, you’ll find numerous museums, restaurants, scenic hiking trails, and views of the San Francisco Bay, Pacific Ocean, and iconic city skyline.
+Inside the Presidio, you’ll find numerous museums, restaurants, and scenic hiking trails.
+You’ll also find some spectacular views of the San Francisco Bay, Pacific Ocean, and iconic city skyline.
 There are an abundance of options to tick off the ‘to do’ list, including free public events, an 18-hole public golf course, and a visit to San Francisco’s most historic building, the Presidio Officers’ Club.
-The Presidio is also home to 200 residents.

 Top 15 Things to do in The Presidio